-In December 2019, the Financial Accounting Standards Board issued ASU No. 2019-12, Simplifying the Accounting for Income Taxes (ASU 2019-12), which simplifies the accounting for income taxes, eliminates certain exceptions within ASC 740, Income Taxes, and clarifies certain aspects of the current guidance to promote consistency among reporting entities.
+In December 2019, the Financial Accounting Standards Board issued Accounting Standards Update No. 2019-12, Simplifying the Accounting for Income Taxes (ASU 2019-12), which simplifies the accounting for income taxes, eliminates certain exceptions within ASC 740, Income Taxes, and clarifies certain aspects of the current guidance to promote consistency among reporting entities.
 The guidance in ASU 2019-12 is effective for fiscal years beginning after December 15, 2020, although early adoption is permitted.
 Most amendments within the standard are required to be applied on a prospective basis, while certain amendments must be applied on a retrospective or modified retrospective basis.
-We are currently evaluating the impact of the provisions of ASU 2019-12 on our consolidated financial statements.
+The adoption of ASU 2019-12 did not have a material impact on our consolidated financial statements.